robincher/kong-insomnia-playground/README.md

-# kong-insomnia-playground
+# Kong Insomnia Playgroud

-Sample repository for Kong Insomnia
+Sample repository for Kong Insomnia for demostration of capabilities